Everything You Need To Know About RRSP and TFSA Contributions

 As you go through life, your goals change: buying your first car or first home, saving for education or retirement, starting a family or leaving a legacy for your grandchildren.
 You'll need to take a different approach for each new step, and your investment plan should reflect that.

 The Auxilium Team takes a global and wholistic approach to your finances.
-One of the ways we work with you is through our in-house, licensed Auxilium Insurance Services brokers who offer investment solutions to complement every life stage.
+One of the ways we work with you is through our Trusted Partner at Shoreline Financial & Investment Services who offers investment solutions to complement every life stage.

 Through leading national Insurance carriers, we offer Segregated Funds that can add both growth and guarantees to your investment plan.
 Segregated Funds have some unique features that are only available from an Insurance company: